Please note that my practice is to: (1) work with people face to face and (2) offer weekly sessions. I cannot offer evening or weekend appointments.

 The difficulties experienced by people may manifest as “symptoms”, coping strategies, or particular ways of interpreting the world (i.e., behavioural, emotional, mental, physical / physiological, intrapersonal, interpersonal, or spiritual).

-Please note that my preference is to work with people face to face where possible.
 I work from a humanistic, integrative, and psychodynamic approach; I also have a strong interest in a neurobiological approach to understanding and working with trauma.
 I previously trained in Mentalisation Based Therapy, and more latterly in Compassion Focussed Therapy and Dialectical Behaviour Therapy; I have been supervised by key people from these latter fields.